JayyajGH/Sass-Boilerplate/README.md

 # Sass boilerplate library

-This is a sample project containing the basic boilerplate Sass styling code to get a project up and running.
+This is a boilerplate project containing the basic Sass styling code to get a project up and running.

 Its structure is based on the SMACSS and 7-1 architecture patterns and it contains the basic code to get up and running with breakpoints, typography, colours and other core elements.